nativelibs4java/Scalaxy/Privacy/README.md

     }
   ```

-* Code that compiles with the plugin will most likely compile without, unless there's name clashes due to wildcards
+* Code that compiles with the plugin will most likely compile without, unless there's name clashes due to wildcard imports.
+This means that IDEs can grok code annotated with `@public` and `@noprivacy` without the need to run the plugin, because the code they'll see will also be valid Scala.

 ## Warnings on missing type annotations for public declarations